- Terms and conditions

 This website have been translated for indicative purposes only.
 In the case of any differences between the French and English texts, only the French version is legally binding.

-The Department of e-Government and Public Information does not implicitly or explicitly guarantee that the website will function properly, nor do they guarantee the content of the website.
-The Department of e-Government and Public Information will not be held liable for direct or indirect commercial or non-commercial damage resulting from the use of the website.
-The Department of e-Government and Public Information does not guarantee the functional continuity, access or availability of the website and associated services.
-The Department of e-Government and Public Information does not accept any liability pertaining to viruses which could be imported while downloading components of the website or other websites to which the Department of e-Government and Public Information connects by way of hyperlinks.
+The Digital Services Department does not implicitly or explicitly guarantee that the website will function properly, nor do they guarantee the content of the website.
+The Digital Services Department will not be held liable for direct or indirect commercial or non-commercial damage resulting from the use of the website.
+The Digital Services Department does not guarantee the functional continuity, access or availability of the website and associated services.
+The Digital Services Department does not accept any liability pertaining to viruses which could be imported while downloading components of the website or other websites to which the Digital Services Department connects by way of hyperlinks.

 PROTECTION OF PERSONAL DATA

-In accordance with the stipulations of law n°1.165 of 23 December 1993 (modified) pertaining to the protection of personal data, the Department of e-Government and Public Information agrees to keep personal information which is provided by users within the framework of their information requests to the Department or their subscriptions to “Newsletters” (information letters sent via e-mail) confidential.
+In accordance with the stipulations of Act no. 1.165 of 23 December 1993 (modified) pertaining to the protection of personal data, the Digital Services Department agrees to keep personal information which is provided by users within the framework of their information requests to the Department or their subscriptions to “Newsletters” (information letters sent via e-mail) confidential.
 This information is used automatically to provide “Public information website” services.

 Personal information collected with this end in mind is kept while the request is being dealt with or for the duration of the user’s subscription.